Toxins That Cause Seizures in Dogs

 Carbon Monoxide Poisoning

-Carbon Monoxide Poisoning, due to smoke inhalation, is another toxin that can cause dogs to have seizures.
+Carbon Monoxide Poisoning, due to smoke inhalation, is another toxin that can cause dog seizures.

 Foods

-Household foods known to be potential toxins that cause dog seizures:
+Household foods known as potential toxins that cause seizures in dogs:

 - Methylxanthines (caffeine, dark chocolate)